Anthony Senter and Joseph Testa: Murder of DeMeo

 On January 10, 1983, Roy DeMeo went to crew member Patrick Testa's bodyshop Patrick Testa Motors Inc. in Canarsie, Brooklyn for a meeting with his men.
 On January 20, he was found dead in the trunk of his Cadillac Coupe DeVille, a chandelier placed on top of his body.
 The car was left abandoned at the Varuna Boat Club parking lot.
 He had been shot multiple times in the head and had a bullet wound in his hand, assumed by law enforcement to be from throwing his hand up to his face in a self-defense reflex when the shots were fired at him.
 Anthony Gaggi was originally suspected by law enforcement officials of being the one who killed DeMeo.
 Gaggi was not charged with the crime.

 According to former Lucchese acting boss Anthony Casso, DeMeo was killed at Patrick Testa's Canarsie home by Joseph Testa and Senter following an agreement with Casso, who was given the contract by Gambino crime family Boss Paul Castellano and Frank DeCicco after they were unable to kill DeMeo in the fall of 1982.
 DeMeo was seated, about to receive coffee, when Testa and Senter opened fire.
 Anthony Gaggi was not present.

 According to Sammy 'The Bull' Gravano, Paul Castellano wanted to have the whole DeMeo crew killed because they had all become serial killers, and gave the contract to Frank DeCicco.

-Realising how difficult it was going to be, DeCicco went to the Gemini Twins, Testa and Senter, and told them about the contract on them, but promised them that they would get a pass if they killed DeMeo.
+Realising how difficult it was going to be, DeCicco went to the Gemini Twins, Testa and Senter, and told them about the contract on them, but promised them they would get a pass (i.e., would be spared) if they killed DeMeo.

-After DeMeo was hit, the Gambino family kept their word about sparing Senter and Testa, but didn't want them on their books, which is why they were passed to Anthony Casso and the Luccheses.
+After DeMeo was hit, the Gambino family kept their word about sparing Senter and Testa, but didn't want them on their books (i.e., would prefer they no longer be associated with their crime family), which is why they were passed off to Anthony Casso and the Luccheses.